 It is to this question and those lesser threatening modes this essay now turns.
 What can we learn from them to further develop vegan education?
 How might the eating lead to the reading?

-With animal agriculture being one of the main sources of emissions, serving up animal proteins is frequently questioned by the scientific community and there is an extra push to bring about change in public places such as school where the impact could be very significant.
+With animal agriculture being one of the main sources of emissions, serving up animal proteins is frequently questioned by the scientific community and there is an extra push to bring about change in public places such as schools where the impact could be very significant.

 Serve vegan burgers in schools to trigger a shift from meat, says report (Cuff, 2023).